tjelvar-olsson/biologists-guide-to-computing/source/data-munching.rst

     Testing the is_description_line() function...
     Testing the extract_org_name() function...

-Both the tests pass!
+All the tests pass!
 Well done, time for another cup of tea.

 Only running tests when the module is called directly